-Mathematics is a field of study that explores several numbers, methods, patterns, and theories to prove an observational science.
+Mathematics is a field of study that explores various numbers, methods, patterns, and theories to prove and validate observational science.
 It provides a systematic method to solve problems in daily life.
 Therefore, math is all around us because it can be used to count and measure everything we do.
-For example, you can use it to calculate your savings in a bank, predict business growth, measure sequences, and more.
+For example, you can use it to calculate your savings in a bank, predict business growth, measure numerical arrangement, and more.
 To do so, you need several mathematical methods, including the arithmetic sequence formula.

 In mathematics, if you have several ordered lists of numbers with a particular pattern or function, it is called a sequence.
 For example, 3,6,9,12,15,...
-This sequence is varied based on their calculations and formulas, such as geometric sequence, quadratic sequence, and arithmetic sequence formulas.
-For this reason, this article will guide you to learn more about arithmetic sequences and how to calculate them with the right formula.
+This list of numbers is varied based on their calculations and formulas, such as geometric, quadratic, and arithmetic sequence formulas.
+In this article will guide you to learn more about arithmetic progression and how to calculate them with the right formula.

 What is arithmetic sequence formula?

-The arithmetic sequence formula, also known as arithmetic progression, is a formula that aims to find a certain figure within sequences of numbers.
-The individual number in the sequence is known for terms.
-Generally, each term after the first number in the sequence is acquired by adding and subtracting a common difference from the following terms.
-As a result, the difference between terms in sequences is constant, creating a unique pattern.
-For example, 20,30, 40,50, … is an arithmetic sequence.
+The arithmetic sequence formula, also known as arithmetic progression, is a formula that aims to find a certain figure within a list of numbers.
+The individual number in the list is known as a term.
+Generally, each term after the first number in the lineup is acquired by adding and subtracting a common difference from the following terms.
+As a result, the difference between terms in a number list is constant, creating a unique pattern.
+For example, 20,30, 40,50, … is an arithmetic progression.
 Meanwhile, if the progression in 20, 40, 80, 160, … is not arithmetic.

-Moreover, the pattern is typically used in the arithmetic sequence formula to calculate the position-to-term (an) and the sum of the arithmetic progression (Sn).
+Moreover, the pattern is typically used in this formula to calculate the position-to-term (an) and the sum of the arithmetic progression (Sn).
 To do so, you need to identify the initial term (a1), the number of terms, and the common difference of the progression (d).
-For example, an arithmetic sequence of 4,9,14,19,24.
+For example, an arithmetic pattern of 4,9,14,19,24.
 In this case, the common difference of this series is 5.

 An arithmetic sequence formula is also known as a linear progression because it has a constant rate of change.
-If you make the sequence into a graph, it may give you a linear or straight line, as it can go up or down.
-For example, you have a sequence of {2,4,6,8,10, …} with a common difference is 2.
+If you make the order of numbers into a graph, it may give you a linear or straight line, as it can go up or down.
+For example, you have an arrangement of {2,4,6,8,10, …} with a common difference is 2.
 To put it into a graph, you can make the coordinates from (1,2), (2,4), (3,6), (4,8), (5,10), or you can put it into a table like this.

 Term number (n) |